Kwakwakwak1/kitchen-pal-2/DEPLOYMENT.md

 For issues and support:
 1. Check the logs first: `npm run docker:logs`
-2. Review this deployment guide
+2. Review this deployment guide and troubleshooting section
 3. Check the project's GitHub issues
 4. Consult Docker and Cloudflare documentation